bennetthub500/personal/_portfolio/Instructions for repotting.md

 Why write a plant re-potting guide?

-It’s an interesting and non-obvious documentation exercise.
-I recently began learning basic gardening tasks at home, and I was surprised at how difficult it was to find accurate and complete information about re-potting the specific plants that I had.
+It’s an interesting documentation exercise for a technical writer becasue the procedures are physical.
+I had recently began learning basic gardening tasks at home, and I was surprised at how difficult it was to find accurate and complete information about re-potting the specific plants that I had.
 The below instructions are applicable to nearly all potted plants.

 ## Assessment: do you need to re-pot?